fox-technologies/django-graphql-api/README.md

 ## Install

-Install python (any version will do)
+Install Python (any version will do)

 Then: